HOME

 Ques 6th.
 Could you not go to Robeson in an easy carriage

 From the Laughlin McNeill estate settlement; date of administrator's bond is 14 July 1801.
 Laughlin McNeill was born after 1739; he was stated to be a minor in a Cumberland County deed (James McNeill to Lachlan McNeill ) dated 1755 and thus was under the age of 16 that year.
-He died probably 1801, and was probably the oldest son of Turquill McNeill of the Argyll Colony.
-Flora McNeill (Laughlin's widow), Daniel McNeill, and Archibald Graham are named executors in the bond which I did not transcribe.
-Laughlin's children, Mary, Hector, Elizabeth and Daniel appear to be minors in the 1805 document below, under the age of 21 (The legal age changed from 16 to 21 in 1784).
-The various spellings 'Lauchlin' and 'Laughlin', 'Donald' and 'Daniel' and various other words in this estate document below are frequent (and generally interchangeable) as there was little standard spelling up to this time.
+He died between Sept 1800 and July 1801, and was the oldest son of Turquill McNeill of the Argyll Colony.
+Flora McNeill (Laughlin's widow), Daniel McNeill, and Archibald Graham are named executors in the bond which I did not transcribe but can be found here.
+In the 1805 document below Laughlin's children, Mary, Hector, Elizabeth and Daniel are likely minors -- close to their majority, however -- although Elizabeth married James Graham in December 1805.
+The various spellings 'Lauchlin', 'Laughlin', 'Donald' and 'Daniel' and various other words in this estate document below are frequent (and generally interchangeable) as there was little standard spelling up to this time.

-We then proceeded to distribute the intestates lands lying in the said county of Cumberland, of which he died seized and pofsefsed of, containing two hundred and three acres, (including the Lands of which Mrs MacNeill, relict of the deceased, had a right of Dowery [At this time a widow of an intestate is allowed by law to one-third of her deceased husband's property, the one-third being called a dowry.], but which she this day in our presence and under her hand & seal did relinquish and give up into her childrens hands hereinafter named) Among ___ four heirs (viz) Mary, Hector, Elizabeth and Donald [Daniel] as follows;
+We then proceeded to distribute the intestates lands lying in the said county of Cumberland [This statement indicates that the lands of sons James, Turquill and Duncan listed above were in Robeson County, originally Bladen County the records of which burned three times.], of which he died seized and pofsefsed of, containing two hundred and three acres, (including the Lands of which Mrs MacNeill, relict of the deceased, had a right of Dowery, but which she this day in our presence and under her hand & seal did relinquish and give up into her childrens hands hereinafter named) Among ___ four heirs (viz) Mary, Hector, Elizabeth and Donald [Daniel] as follows;

-We alotted unto Mary Graham consort of Arch'd Graham fifty acres, including the mill on Buffalow [Buffalo Creek in today's Hoke County], as by Patent No.97 – granted to Arch'd Beaton.
-He Archibald Graham, paying to Elizabeth aforesaid, or her proper guardian according to Law the Sum forty three dollars and thirty eight cents –
+We alotted unto Mary Graham consort of Arch'd Graham fifty acres, including the mill on Buffalow [Buffalo Creek], as by Patent No.97 — granted to Arch'd Beaton [or Bethune].
+He Archibald Graham, paying to Elizabeth aforesaid, or her proper guardian according to Law the Sum forty three dollars and thirty eight cents [She is the consort (wife) of Arch'd Graham, so is she underage here having Archibald Graham as husband and guardian?
+Legal age at this time was 21, so perhaps she is not quite of legal age yet.
+According to her obit of 1835, her death at 55 puts her birth at 1780.
+She married first to Archibald Graham in 1796, and secondly in 1812 to Reverend John McIntyre, and had at her death 7 children; she died late May 1835.] —

-We have alotted unto Hector MacNeill Son of the Deceased aforesaid, twenty nine acres lying on the west side of Buffalow, being the remaining part of forty five acres purchased from John Dickson [land speculator from Cumberland County, NC] that was not lost by intersection with older line, likewise forty three acres lying on both sides of Dyers Branch joining Daniel Pattersons lines.
+We have alotted unto Hector MacNeill Son of the Deceased aforesaid [To date, absolutely nothing is known of this Hector McNeill.], twenty nine acres lying on the west side of Buffalow, being the remaining part of forty five acres purchased from John Dickson [land speculator in Cumberland County, NC] that was not lost by intersection with older line, likewise forty three acres lying on both sides of Dyers Branch joining Daniel Pattersons lines.
 Also four dollars and sixty two cents to be paid unto him or guardian by Daniel [the 'Donald' above] his Brother aforesaid or guardian.

 Given under our hands the twenty third day of May, one thousand eight hundred and five.